martingaldeca/Katia/docs/configuration/configuration.rst

     for something like ``Hey catia, can you shut up now please?`` it will not work.
 You should add ``can``, ``you`` and ``now`` to ``RECOGNIZER_STOPPER_EXTRA_WORDS``.

+* ``RECOGNIZER_CONTINUE_CONVERSATION_DELAY_IN_SECONDS``:

+    Seconds to wait for the recognizer to stop conversation flux (so you have to call again the assistant).
+This is not since start talking but since Katia stopped talking.

+* ``RECOGNIZER_GAP_CONTINUE_CONVERSATION_IN_SECONDS``:

+    Gap between when Katia stopped talking and before your next iteration with Katia.
+    You can configure it to ``0``, but, the recognizer maybe get the Katia response as one of your answers, and Katia will start talking with herself.

+    In future this should be removed if using voice recognition instead of speech recognition.

 .. _configuration-katia_configuration-interpreter_configuration:

 Interpreter configuration